3dem/emhub/emhub/templates/pages/welcome.md

 Now with the new EMhub  platform, it is possible to make the  booking for the drop-in service in the same system.
 You need to select **Drop-in**  as another resource.

-For booking the Drop-in, it is easier to change the calendar to the **Week view** and then select a one hour slot.
+For booking the Drop-in, it is easier to change the calendar to the Week view and then select a one-hour slot.
 The  Drop-in SLOT is a bi-weekly event, from 9:00  to 16:00 with a lunch break.

 <img width="100%" src="https://github.com/delarosatrevin/scipion-session/wiki/images/book_dropin.png">